The Central Pacific

 Climate & Vegetation

 The Central Pacific region of Costa Rica, features a tropical climate characterized by a distinct wet and dry season.
 The rainy season lasts from May to November, bringing frequent rainfall.
-The lush vegetation thrives during this period.
-September and October are the worst months, while from mid-November the rainy season starts to shift towards the dry season.
+The lush tropical rainforests in the region thrive during this period.
+September and October are the worst months when the rainy season reaches it's peak.
+From mid-November the rainy season starts to shift towards the dry season.
 The dry season spans from December to April, with less precipitation and occasional light rain showers.
-This season is favored by tourists for its predictable weather and enjoyable beach activities, but popular destinations like Manuel Antonio National Park get very crowded.
+This season is favored by tourists for its predictable weather, but popular destinations like Manuel Antonio National Park get very crowded during this high season.
 The main vegetation in the region is tropical rainforest, with some mangrove forests along the coast.

 Temperature and rainfall statistics are averages over a longer period of multiple years.
 The 'Average Days with Rain' statistic shows the average number of days per month that had rain, but this does not say anything about the duration of rain per day.
 Weather, especially rainfall, is difficult to predict and varies per year due to different influences.
 Visit the Seasons page for more information regarding weather and climate.